 - What to actually do about it

 The chains synthesized here span 1994 to the present.
 Old and new belong on the same page on purpose: the tooling changed, the root causes did not.
-A phone call to a Novell help desk in 1994 and a vishing call to an MGM help desk in 2023 are the same attack.
+A pretext call to a Novell network admin in 1994, a vishing call to an MGM help desk in 2023, and a fake IT support call about a password reset in 2026 are the same attack.

 - Capital One (2019) - an SSRF bug reached IMDSv1, borrowed an over-privileged IAM role, and exfiltrated 106 million records from S3.